 RSVP: Contemporary artists at the Foundling

-Catalogue essay for the RSVP exhibition at the the Foundling Museum with Commissions East,
+Catalogue essay for the RSVP exhibition at the the Foundling Museum with Commissions East, 2007.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 the Foundling Museum has a proud history of showing the work of contemporary artists.